 The current WHO classification system (1993) for astrocytomas illustrates diagnostic concepts that have developed over the years.
-The first category, covering some cytomas: anaplastic astrocytoma and 75% of the astrocytomas, is divided into glioblastoma multiforme.
-(Part I, published three groups that demonstrate a spectrum in the March 2001 issue, provides a general of increasing malignancy-astrocytoma, discussion of these tumors).
-A case that anaplastic astrocytoma, and glioblastoma multiforme.
+The first category, covering some 75% of the astrocytomas, is divided into three groups that demonstrate a spectrum of increasing malignancy-astrocytoma, anaplastic astrocytoma, and glioblastoma multiforme.
 This group of tumors tends to undergo malignant changes and invade the surrounding brain tissues and the meninges.
 The second category consists of the polycystic astrocytoma, pleomorphic xanthoastrocytoma, and subependymal giant cell astrocytoma.